algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecification.md

 #### ➭ **Modes**
 Three different modes are being set for the device:
-  - The first mode is the lock mode, it will turn on the motion detector, the NFC and the bluetooth, other modules could be activate depending on the situation such as the alarm if impact has been detected;
+  - The first mode is the actif mode, it turns on all the modules inside the device;
-  - The second one is the unlock mode, it consist of switching on only the bluetooth and the NFC one, allowing us to economise energy in the battery;
+  - The second one is the anti-thief mode, it consist of switching on only the movement sensor and the NFC one, allowing us to economise energy in the battery.
+However if a movement is detected it will automatically switch on the needed module;
-  - Finally we would have the sleep mode which will be used when you don't need to use the device, like this it would not activate the alarm accidentally, only the NFC would be activated.
+  - Finally we would have the off mode which will be used when you don't need to use the device, like this it would not consume energy.

 #### ➭ **GPS removal**
 The decision has been made to remove the GPS features from the device, as they were deemed unnecessary for the project and consumed excessive energy.